 Foreign worker's family members (spouse and unmarried children under 21 years old) are admitted to the United States in the H-4 category for the same period of time for which the H-1B foreign worker is admitted or may alternatively be admitted in other nonimmigrant categories for which they qualify.
 The H-4 dependents may undertake studies during their stay while remaining in the H-4 category.
 Currently, H-4 spouses are allowed to work provided their spouse on H-1B visa is eligible for the 7th year extension or the H-1B spouse has an I-140 petition approved.

 H1B1 Visa (Specialty Occupation Workers from Chile and Singapore)

-The worker must have a post-secondary degree involving at least four year of study in your field of specialization.
-Worker cannot be self-employed or an independent contractor.
+The worker must have a post-secondary degree involving at least four years of study in their field of specialization.
+A worker cannot be self-employed or an independent contractor.
 Also, the period of employment in the U.S. must be temporary, so the worker must demonstrate non-immigrant intent.

 H1B1 visas are multiple-entry and valid for a maximum of 18 months.
 Extensions and renewals are allowed.

 H-2A Visa (Temporary Agricultural Workers)